dinglinlee/SC1015-Project/README.md

 ## Methods
 We have followed the process of data analytics as taught in the SC1015 course, in the order of data extraction, data cleaning, exploratory data analysis, data visualization as well as sentiments analysis using WordCloud.
 We analysed the review scores to find out the popularity of products.
-We have included the use of Natural Language Toolkit (NLTK), a powerful and flexible library for performing sentiment analysis and natural language processing (NLP) tasks.
+We have included the use of Sci-Kit Learn Toolkit(SK Learn), an open source data analytics library used to implement machine learning models.

 ## Tools Used
 Box Plot, Bar Plot, Correlation Matrix, Scatterplot, WordCloud